sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

  * W Stein: Go through all the standard SAGE packages and, when possible, '''add an spkg-check''', which runs some sort of analogue of "make check" when possible.
  * Introduce some form of package sanity checking to sage -upgrade, such as file size checks, CRC checks, or digital signatures.
+ * D Deshommes and W Stein: Fully port SAGE to Solaris; improve SAGE's package management system
+ * W Stein, etc.: Make it so vastly more objects are picklable:
+    * Write way way more loads(dumps(s)) doctests
+    * Fix them when they don't work.
  * Revise the guided tour part of the '''SAGE tutorial''' to much better reflect the symbolic calculus functionality, its pros, cons, etc.
  * Create ["screenshots"]
  * W Stein: '''Documentation'''.
 Have teams describe how to do the following in tutorial fashion, with all examples automatically doctested: